1994 Brickyard 400: Selected awards

-Broadcasting
+Media

+Television

 The 1994 Brickyard 400 was carried live on television by ABC Sports.
 Paul Page, who was the announcer on ABC's Indianapolis 500 broadcasts, served as host, with ABC/ESPN's regular NASCAR announcer Bob Jenkins handling the play-by-play duties.
 His fellow commentator on ESPN NASCAR broadcasts, Benny Parsons, served as color commentator.
 The pit reporters included Gary Gerould, Jerry Punch, and Jack Arute.
 ESPN carried practice and qualifying with the same crew.
 Ned Jarrett joined the booth crew for practice/qualifying only but did not work in the television booth on race day (he had a contract at the time with CBS).

+Radio

 The race was carried live on the radio by the IMS Radio Network.
 The broadcast was carried by over 450 affiliates in the United States.
 Mike Joy served as the play-by-play, with Ned Jarrett as an analyst.
 The turn reporters were Jerry Baker, Gary Lee, Larry Henry, and Bob Lamey.
 The pit reporters were Glenn Jarrett, Dave Despain, John Kernan, and Chris McClure.
 Howdy Bell served as a statistician.
 Chris Economaki sat in as a booth analyst during the pre-race, then as a roving reporter conducting interviews, and covering the garage area and hospital during the race.
 USAC historian Donald Davidson and author Greg Fielden were guests in the pre-race coverage, offering historical commentary.
 During the race itself, Davidson worked as a spotter for Bob Lamey on the radio.
 Davidson reprised his popular program The Talk of Gasoline Alley on WIBC for the week leading up to the event.
 Buddy Baker served as the driver analyst during qualifying coverage on Thursday and Friday (as Jarrett had commitments with ESPN).
 On race day, Baker was not part of the crew but visited the booth for a brief interview.

 The Speedway public address announcing team from the Indy 500 was retained for the Brickyard 400.
 The chief announcer Tom Carnegie was joined by Jim Phillippe and David Calabro, but John Totten did not participate.